Aloha,

 Important Notes: It's a state holiday - perfect for a day on the course!
 The Made in Hawaii Festival is happening the same weekend so plan ahead.

-Kekualā bravely faced chemotherapy, with his final round ending just before his 1st birthday.
-Despite ongoing challenges and regular monitoring, he continues to inspire us with his strength and resilience.
+Kekualā bravely faced chemotherapy, with his final round concluding just before his 1st birthday.
+Despite ongoing challenges and continued monitoring, he inspired us all with his strength, resilience, and unshakable spirit.

-We met Kekualā at the Pediatric Ambulatory Unit in Kapiolani Medical Center, where both he and Leigh received treatment.
-Inspired by his bravery, we celebrate his remarkable journey with inspiration from his favorite superheroes, Spidey and his Amazing Friends.
+We first met Kekualā at the Pediatric Ambulatory Unit at Kapi‘olani Medical Center, where both he and Leigh received treatment.
+Inspired by his courage and love for superheroes — especially Spidey and His Amazing Friends — we were proud to honor his journey during our 2024 tournament.

 Leigh's Story.